DataDog/documentation/content/security/tracing.md

 ## Tag Filtering

 For customers using release 6, the Agent can be configured to obfuscate Tags associated with Spans based on the Tag’s name and pattern, and replace it with a user-defined string.
 To prevent the submission of specific Tags, use the `replace_tags` [setting][2].
-It is a list containing one or more groups of parameters that describe how to perform replacements of sensitive data within your Tags.
+This setting enables the creation of a list containing one or more regular expressions, which instructs the Agent to redact sensitive data within your Tags.

 ## Resource Filtering

 For customers using release 6, the Agent can be configured to exclude a specific Resource from Traces sent by the Agent to the Datadog application.
 To prevent the submission of specific Resources, use the `ignore_resources` [setting][2].
-It is a list containing one or more regular expressions instructing the Agent to filter out Traces by their Resource name.
+This setting enables the creation of a list containing one or more regular expressions, which instructs the Agent to filter out Traces based on their Resource name.

 ## Extending Tracers